security-union/videocall-rs/README.md

 MVP of a teleconferencing system written in rust, both the backend and the UI.

-Security Union LLC is not associated with Zoom Video Communications, but we are big fans of their products!!
+Security Union LLC is not associated with Zoom Video Communications, we are big fans of their products!!

 # How to test?